iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 2160p@30fps, 1080p@60fps, HDR, dual-video rec.

-Both the cell phones have somewhat similar specs, which clearly doesn’t leave much room for comparison. iPhone 8 has the edge in brighter lighting when you compare the shots taken by both S8 & iPhone 8 side by side you can easily spot the difference.
-Moreover, iPhone 8+ has a dual camera, 2x optical zoom without losing quality.
+Both smartphones have relatively similar specifications, leaving limited room for comparison.
+The iPhone 8 performs better in brighter lighting conditions.
+Side-by-side comparisons of photos taken with the S8 and iPhone 8 reveal noticeable differences.
+Moreover, the iPhone 8+ has a dual camera, and 2x optical zoom without losing quality.
 But if you want the dual camera in Samsung you have to switch to the expensive Note 8.
-This round goes to iPhone 8 having the slightest edge.
+This round goes to the iPhone 8 having the slightest edge.

 Security